 But with every order of tacos al pastor, the question I kept asking myself was: is it possible to make tacos al pastor at home in other parts of the world, where Mexican food generally equates to a ghastly chain restaurant selling Tex-Mex burritos and indescribable enchiladas with lashings of horrid, bright orange cheese?

-Given that this is a dish I was now determined to make, I set about doing lots of eating research, I studied recipes, and I asked experts, here in Mexico and back in Austin.
+Given that this is a dish I was now determined to make, I set about doing lots of eating research.
+I studied Mexican tacos al pastor recipes and I asked experts, here in Mexico and back in Austin.
 Everyone agreed that for an authentic Mexican tacos al pastor, the meat needs to be grilled on a vertical spit with the pineapple skewered on top so the juice drips through the meat.
 But I wasn’t deterred!

-I tried a pre-prepared al pastor mix I sourced here in Mexico City.
-I tried marinating a pork loin and other cuts for 48hrs.
-I sliced the pork thinly as if it was going on a vertical spit.
+First, I tried a pre-prepared al pastor mix I sourced here in Mexico City.
+I tried marinating a pork loin and other pork cuts for 48 hours.
+I sliced the pork thinly, as if it was going on a vertical spit.
 I grilled it.
 I roasted it.
 I also cooked it in a crock pot on the stove.

-With Lara — who had become just as obsessed with eating it as I had making it — also taste testing, our verdict for a tacos al pastor recipe that doesn’t require a vertical spit is now in.
+With Lara – who had become just as obsessed with eating it as I had making it – also taste testing, our verdict on a tacos al pastor recipe that doesn’t require a vertical spit is now in.

 Tips to Making our Tacos al Pastor Recipe

 The tacos al pastor recipe below gave us the most authentic-tasting tacos al pastor I could come up with without access to a vertical spit.
 Was it as good as some of the fantastic tacos al pastor that we’ve been eating in Mexico and Austin?
 It was very close.

 Is there anything as good as having tacos al pastor after a few drinks in Mexico City?
 Not a chance!
 But still, here it is so you can try to replicate that feeling at home.

 One final note: some tacos al pastor recipes use vinegar.
 We don’t need no stinking vinegar.
 There is enough acid from the pineapple, thanks.